bigskysoftware/htmx/www/essays/hypermedia-clients.md

   }
 }
 ```
->

 > See?
 No hypermedia controls.
+>
-So this JSON isn't a hypermedia, and, therefore, the API returning it isn't REST-ful.
+> So this JSON isn't a hypermedia, and, therefore, the API returning this JSON isn't RESTful.

 To this, occasionally, a smart and experienced web developer will reply with something along these lines: